How to Prove Gender Discrimination at Work

 Gender discrimination is against the law.
 To stand up to your employer when they violate the law, you’ll need to be confident you can prove it.
 This article provides an overview of the different types of gender discrimination, what to look for to identify it, and what evidence to gather so you’ll be able to prove it.

-What Gender Discrimination Is
+What Gender Discrimination Looks Like

 Is Sex Discrimination the Same Thing as Sexual Harassment?

 Sex discrimination and sexual harassment are related but distinct concepts.
 Sex discrimination involves unfair treatment based on gender, while sexual harassment involves unwanted sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Both are illegal, but the law handles them differently.
+Here are some examples to help distinguish them:

 Common Examples of Gender Discrimination